asing177/kyc-blockchain/README.md

 Banks can utilize the feature set of Blockchain to reduce the difficulties faced by the traditional KYC process.
 A distributed ledger can be setup between all the banks, where one bank can upload the KYC of a customer and other banks can vote on legitimacy of the customer details.
 KYC for the customers can be immutably stored and accesses from the Blockchain.

+# Phases

+This case study is divided into 3 parts to achieve the solution:

+Phase 1:
+Whenever a new customer enters into the ecosystem, the ‘Trusted Organisation’ i.e. the bank verifies the customer KYC documents.

+Once checked for veracity, the bank uploads this data onto the blockchain using the smart contract.

+Whenever any new data is needed to be appended, the ledger could enable encrypted updates to the ledger.
+Mining will make sure that the data gets confirmed over the Blockchain and distributed to all other banks.

+The KYC data can be accessed by other banks in real time as and when required.

+Phase 2:
+Admin functionalities are provided for the system, where an admin can track the actions such as upload or approval of KYC documents performed by banks.

+Other Banks can vote on the KYC process done by a bank for a customer.
+If the rating/votes are above the standard range then it is taken as an accepted KYC and used by other banks too.

+Banks also vote over the other banks to make sure that the banks are secure and not tampered for the KYC process.
+This identifies whether the bank is corrupted and uploading fake customer KYC.
+This rating will help us to judge the bank activities and remove the fraudulent bank from our network.

+Admin can block any bank from doing a KYC, admin can also add new banks or remove untrusted banks from the smart contract.

+Phase 3:
+In this phase, the smart contract will be deployed over a private network which is put up between various banks.

+Banks can use the functionalities of Smart Contract over this private Ethereum network.

+Banks need to have an account on the private network to interact with the Smart Contract